svec1/bweas/docs/en/kernel.md

 	   void  safe_call_dll_func_end();

 	A function  with the prefix  begin  produces a hook, a function  with the prefix  end,  returns  all  pointers  back  (ends the interception).

+##### UNIX
+For Unix-like systems, exactly the same functions are presented (relevant) as for WinApi.
+The only difference is that in the case of WinAPI, interception occurs in real time, and in UNIX-like systems, interception occurs during the assembly of this system, when, after generating a special dynamic library where the intercepted functions are declared, the linker links this library with the LD_PRELOAD preset.